mpjlu/serving/README.md

 - `glog`
 - `lmdb`

-__Note:__ installing protobuf is not required; the build will adopt protobuf from the `tensorflow/google/protobuf` submodule.
+__Note:__ installing protobuf is not required; the build will adopt the protobuf package from Tensorflow.

 To validate the Caffe build, run the following bazel command.
 This will retrieve Caffe from Github and build Caffe in cpu mode:

-    > bazel build //external:caffe
+    > bazel build -c opt //external:caffe

 ### GPU Support (optional, linux only)

-The Caffe build adopts the CUDA configuration from the Tensorflow build, and as such will use the version (and location) of cudnn, and the standard cuda libraries you specified when you configured Tensorflow.
+The Caffe build adopts the CUDA configuration from Tensorflow, and as such will use the version (and location) of cudnn, and the standard cuda libraries you specified when you configured Tensorflow.
 You can validate this configuration by building Caffe with CUDA:

     > bazel build -c opt --config=cuda //external:caffe